gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 started by the shell detection script run by the init system (`PID` 1 above).
 The process is not redundant, and is the typical operation when the build container runs with an init system.

-### Runner Pod fails to run/retrieve(???)
-Job Results and eventually timesout despite successful registration
+### Runner pod fails to run job results and timesout despite successful registration

 After the runner pod registers with GitLab, it attempts to run a job but does not and the job eventually times out.
 The following errors are reported: